syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/methods.md

 ## addGroup

-To add an group dynamically, use the `addGroup` method in the ribbon control.
-The following are the arguments for this method.
+Using the `addGroup` method you can add a group dynamically in the ribbon control.
+The arguments are as follows.

 |   Argument name      |   Description                            |
 |----------------------| -----------------------------------------|